How to Reduce Traffic Fraud and Increase the Profitability of Your Advertising Campaign

 The Spread of Ad Fraud in Digital Advertising

 Not only do they purloin around $115 million per day, but fraudulent parties are constantly developing more sophisticated ways to exploit the advertising industry.
-There are many elements that contribute to the spread of ad fraud, including:
+Many elements contribute to the spread of ad fraud, including:

 Novice Marketers Failing to Implement Anti-Fraud Best Practices